UK ministers seek deals on first India visit since Modi's election

 The two men, both members of Cameron's ruling Conservative party, are expected to visit Mumbai and Delhi, and to hold meetings with Modi as well as with India's finance and foreign ministers and with business leaders.

-Osborne is expected to use the trip to announce research and development investment in Britain by car giant Mahindra and pharmaceutical company Cipla to the tune of 20 million pounds and up to 100 million pounds respectively.
+Osborne is expected to use the trip to announce research and development investment in Britain by car giant Mahindra and pharmaceutical company Cipla to the tune of 20 million pounds ($34.03 million) and up to 100 million pounds ($170.16 million)respectively.

 Hague will say Britain is increasing the amount of money available for Indian student scholarships and wants to further develop educational links.
 A long-festering tax dispute involving Vodafone is also expected to be on the agenda.